 Intensive and extensive study of correct usage and idioms of the language, oral emphasis.
-Literature of Spain and Latin America scanned in order to appreciate and understand the Latin mind and culture.
+Literature of Spain and Latin America scanned in order to appreciate and understand the Spanish mind and culture.
+Scripture in Spanish is used and memorized both years.
 Tapes and records also used.
 3 credits each semester.
 Offered alternate years.